What is a Deep Cleaning?

 What makes you a good candidate for a Deep Cleaning?

 During a routine examination, we can determine if a deeper cleaning is needed.
 During your hygiene appointment, the hygienist will measure your gum pockets using a small tool.
 If the measurement value is higher than what is deemed healthy, you may need to come back for a deeper dental cleaning.
 Likewise, a deep cleaning may be necessary if you have exceptionally heavy buildup on your teeth because it’s been more than six months since you’ve been to see a dentist.
 The majority of patients who need and receive a deeper cleaning have some type of gum disease, whether it is mild or severe.

 What can you expect during a Deep Cleaning?

 Dr. Bassiri will come into the room and administer a local anesthetic.
 This is meant to make the procedure more comfortable for you.
-The hygienist then gets to work in scraping debris off of the crowns of the teeth in that area and going deep below the gum line into the gingival pockets.
+The hygienist then gets to work on scraping debris off of the crowns of the teeth in the affected area, and going deep below the gum line into the gingival pockets.
 The roots of each tooth are then smoothed so that bacteria doesn’t have a suitable surface to adhere to.
 Oftentimes, only one side of the mouth is worked on at a time to prevent your entire mouth from being numb.
 You will need to come back in to have the other side of your mouth deep cleaned at your earliest convenience.
-You can think of a deep cleaning as a type of periodontal maintenance, since it helps to stop the spread of periodontal disease and the disease-causing bacteria that can affect both gums and bone.
+You can think of a deep cleaning as a type of periodontal maintenance, since it helps to stop the spread of periodontal disease, and the disease-causing bacteria that can affect both gums and bone.
 Deep cleanings are often done in less than an hour in the office and can provide you with a fresher, cleaner smile.